How to Measure Porosity in Aluminum Castings

 Aside from its use as a quality control tool, the Hyscan II is also used for process investigation and for the evaluation of melt treatments.
 This means lower scrap rates, and reduced energy and labour costs.
 These financial savings often allow the retrieval of the capital cost of the instrument in less than one year.

-This proven method for measuring porosity in aluminium castings has made the Hyscan II a global leader, and it is used by production foundries not only in the UK, but also throughout Europe, the Middle East, the Far East, North and South America.
+This proven method for measuring porosity in aluminium castings has made the Hyscan II a global leader, and it is used by production foundries throughout the world.